-If, however, a drive link breaks, this can be due to the chain and sprocket not being a good match.
+If, however, a drive link breaks, this can mean that the chain and the sprocket are not a good match.
 The best solution is to run 5 chains alternately on one chain drive.
 When the chains are worn out, then replace the entire set.
 A completely new chain on a worn sprocket can break in the first few minutes of use.